swo/16s-book/manuscript/sec03.md

 -   Where do you look for the primer?
 Does the primer start at the very first nucleotide of the read, or a little further in?
-You can put a lot of flexibility in this step without a lot of negative effects, but it’s good to know what’s going on in your data.
+You can put a lot of flexibility in this step without a lot of negative effects, but it's good to know what's going on in your data.

--   What does “match” mean?
-How many mismatched nucleotides do you allow between the read and your primer sequence before you consider the read “bad”?
-In practice, it’s common to only keep reads that have at most one error in the primer match.
+-   What does "match" mean?
+How many mismatched nucleotides do you allow between the read and your primer sequence before you consider the read "bad"?
+In practice, it's common to only keep reads that have at most one error in the primer match.

 ### Quality filter

-For some people, “trim” is synonymous with “quality filter”, but trimming is only one of two common ways to quality filter:
+For some people, "trim" is synonymous with "quality filter", but trimming is only one of two common ways to quality filter:

--   Trimming means truncating your reads at some nucleotide after which the sequence is “bad”.
+-   Trimming means truncating your reads at some nucleotide after which the sequence is "bad".
 A common approach is to truncate everything after the first nucleotides whose quality falls below some threshold.

 -   Global quality filtering means discarding an entire read if the average quality of the read is too low.
-Maybe no individual nucleotide falls below your trim threshold, but the general poor quality of the read means that you’d rather not include it in analysis.
-This criterion is expressed equivalently as “average quality” or “expected number of errors”.
+Maybe no individual nucleotide falls below your trim threshold, but the general poor quality of the read means that you'd rather not include it in analysis.
+This criterion is expressed equivalently as "average quality" or "expected number of errors".
 I like to throw out reads that have more than two expected errors.

-Note that it makes sense to trim before you merge, but it doesn’t make sense to global quality filter before you merge.
+Note that it makes sense to trim before you merge, but it doesn't make sense to global quality filter before you merge.
 I work with paired-end reads, so I do global quality filtering as my very last step in Phase I.